juliateleki/nightly/README.md

 - What could we have done better?
 - Were we thinking of ourselves most of the time?
 - Or were we thinking of what we could do for others, of what we could pack into the stream of life?
-- What are you grateful for today?
+- What are we grateful for today?
-- What are your corrective measures?
+- What are our corrective measures?